 You can learn more about the topics that are covered in the training by visiting the NY State Master Gardener Volunteer Program pages on the Cornell University website.

 Please call for information on when the next Master Gardener volunteer training will be offered, and to receive an application form.

-Each Master Gardener trainee commits to "give back" an additional 60 hours of service over a one year time period following certification for a total of 120 hours altogether (training + volunteer time).
+Each Master Gardener trainee commits to "give back" an additional 30 or 45 hours of service over a one year time period following certification for a total of 90 hours altogether (training + volunteer time).
 After that, you can be as involved with the program as you would like to be.
-Some Master Gardeners have volunteered for many years and enjoy the comaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.
+Some Master Gardeners have volunteered for many years and enjoy the camaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.

-To fulfill their volunteer time commitment, Master Gardeners have in the past worked in the office to test soil samples, maintained files of gardening information, answered gardening questions through our "Grow Line", taught gardening classes, organized and run the annual Spring Garden Fair & Plant Sales, written articles for publication, spoken or demonstrated to groups, and worked in the Education Center's gardens.
+To fulfill their volunteer time commitment, Master Gardeners have in the past worked in the office to test soil samples, maintained files of gardening information, answered gardening questions through our Horticulture office, taught gardening classes, worked the 4-H and MGV Plant Sales, written articles for publication, spoken or demonstrated to groups, and worked in demonstration/education gardens.
 New program initiatives also are welcomed!

 The Cortland County Master Gardeners are involved in many activities.
 Here are some of them: